luke-clifton/themk.net/notes/historic/development_environment.md

 chroot lets the executables think that they exist within a contained environment.

-The reason why we do not simply compile all software on the Bungarra, or a fully blown ARM virtualised system, is that these environments underperform, or run out of system resources.
+The reason why we do not simply compile all software on the ARM device, or a fully blown ARM virtualised system, is that these environments under-perform, or run out of system resources.
 The reason that our new system does not suffer from this is that we can compile certain often used programs natively, and get the full performance required.